nathansam/BASSLINE/README.md

 ## Overview

-Mixtures of life distributions provide a convienient framework for survival
+Mixtures of life distributions provide a convenient framework for survival
 analysis: particularly when standard models such as the Weibull or the log-normal are unable to capture some features from the data.
 These mixtures can also account for unobserved heterogeneity or outlying observations.